dodobyte/neural-net/README.md

 We use only dense (linear) layers and sigmoid activation functions.
 The code was hardcoded to classify mnist but you can easily modify it for other purposes.
 We also take advange of vectorized operations with numpy, the version with loops is many times slower on my cpu.

-Default network shape is (784,40,10), minibatch size is 10 and learning rate is 4.0.
-They are kind of arbitrary, I didn't take time to optimize them.
-With the default hyperparameters network achieves 95% accuracy in a few epochs.
+Default network shape is (784,40,10), minibatch size is 10 and learning rate is 3.0.
+With the default hyperparameters network achieves 95% accuracy.

 ### Data
 I downloaded mnist data from: http://yann.lecun.com/exdb/mnist/.
 The data is also in this repository unmodified.